Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

-Donors who are willing to donate their cells to research will need to be enrolled on to the Research Donor Panel.
-To be enrolled you will need complete a pre-screening questionnaire with an Anthony Nolan Coordinator over the phone, the call will last around 15-20 minutes.
+Donors who are willing to donate their cells to medical research will need to be enrolled on to the Medical Research Donor Panel.
+To be enrolled you will need complete a pre-screening questionnaire.
 The questionnaire covers your general health as well as your availability and preferences for the use of your cells.

-What happens when I'm on the Research Donor Panel?
+What happens when I'm on the Medical Research Donor Panel?

 +